EliotBD03/EliotBD03/README.md

     - I would like to be the greatest student in my class too 👨‍🎓

 ## My first project 🎮
     During our first year in CS.
 We had to make a puzzle game in java.
-This game called BabaIsYou was a very interessant algorithmic problem because the rules of the game were inside the game !
+This game called BabaIsYou was a very\n interessant algorithmic problem because the rules of the game were inside the game !
 My grade for this was 16/20 which is a great note for me.
 Now we talked about that, let's take a look at this project ! https://github.com/EliotBD03/BabaIsYou.git

 <br/>